Mater et magistra: Special concern for agriculture

 The Pope comments on disproportions that exist between the population and the amount of arable land, as well as different levels of agricultural methods, in different parts of the world.
 These often result in surpluses and scarcities. "[The] solidarity of the human race and Christian brotherhood demand the elimination as far as possible of these discrepancies."

 The Food and Agriculture Organization is mentioned for its work in improvement of agriculture and developing international cooperation.

 International assistance

 Mater et magistra addresses the needs of countries that were not industrialized.
 Pope John commends wealthier nations that give assistance to poorer nations.
 It is required by "justice and humanity" to share surplus food and other goods with other nations in need.
 Even more powerful are efforts to provide the citizens of those nations with the necessary resources and training to implement modern methods and speed up development.
 This work should be done with respect for the local cultures and in a disinterested way, without the aim of imposing one’s own culture or gaining political control.

+Subsequent developments

+The Second Vatican Council, the 21st Catholic Ecumenical council, opened a little more than a year after Mater et magistra was promulgated.
+The Council's Decree on the Apostolate of the Laity drew on Mater et Magistra on several occasions.